-- Systemic (e.g., SLE, RA) or organ-specific (e.g. adrenal, brain, skin) - Tissue injury is driven by cellular or humoral autoimmune mechanisms
+- Systemic (e.g., SLE, RA) or organ-specific (e.g. adrenal, brain, skin) - autoimmune mechanisms

 Autoantibodies are mainly used for diagnosis and in this setting should ONLY be ordered where objective clinical features of the disease in question are present.